execas/execas.github.io/_posts/2018-12-20-sql-injection.md

 ## SQL and database Security

 As we saw in the above examples, input validation and sanitization are - like for many other vulnerabilites - key.
-Malicious input can leak, manipulate or destroy database data.
+Malicious input data can leak, manipulate or destroy database data.

 There are multiple security measures that will help to secure databases.
 In the next post we'll cover SQL and database security in detail.